Last updated on January 12th, 2025 at 12:59 pm

 A short, and very simple, DART ride north of Dublin, Ireland you’ll find Howth, a small fishing village famed for its fresh seafood and beautiful views.
 On all of my trips to Ireland, locals and tourists alike would recommend I check out the Howth cliff walk.
-Instead of heading their advice, I traveled south of Dublin for the Bray to Greystones cliff walk which is also a very beautiful day trip from Dublin.
-I’ve also had trips to Ireland where I skipped Dublin all together and instead head straight from the airport to Killarney or Galway.
+Instead of heeding their advice, I traveled south of Dublin for the Bray to Greystones cliff walk which is also a very beautiful day trip from Dublin.
+I’ve also had trips to Ireland where I skipped Dublin all together and instead headed straight from the airport to Killarney or Galway.
 But, on a recent trip, I had few spare days in Dublin, so I decided to sharpie the Howth cliff walk into my itinerary.

 This post contains affiliate links, which means that, at no additional cost to you, I will earn a tiny bit of income if you decide to make a purchase or booking.